 In the Official Gazette of the BAES, for example, the plant protection fee tariff, rules for inspections at the place of destination and conditions on sampling and on the official phytosanitary examination on the holding - agricultural part (compendium-LW) are defined and published.

-The BAES reports the occurrence of legally regulatedharmful organismsto the Federal Ministry of Agriculture, Forestry, Environment and Water Management.
+BAES reports the occurrence of legally regulated pests ( Union quarantine pests) in the agricultural sector to the Federal Ministry of Agriculture, Forestry, Climate and Environmental Protection, Regions and Water Management (BMLUK).

-According to the Planting Material Act 1997 as amended by § 13, the BAES is the competent authority for the recognition of planting material of fruit species.
+In accordance with the Plant Material Act 1997, as amended, § 13, the BAESis the competent authority for the certification of plant material of fruit species.

 Legal Education